-It may be impossible to control a change in IT projects goals, but it is possible to minimize the impact of changing goals by working in a model that supports changes as needed.
-Changing design goals owes 36 percent of unsuccessful IT projects, but plan changes don't necessarily lead to setbacks.
+It may be impossible to control a change in IT project goals, but it is possible to minimize the impact of changing goals by working in a model that supports changes as needed.
+Changing design goals owes to 36 percent of unsuccessful IT projects, but plan changes don’t necessarily lead to setbacks.

 Minimize this risk by shortening the time frame of your plans.
 Plan your work in two-week iterations: determine which set of work is the most important and focus on the tasks you can complete during those two weeks.
-This keeps the development team always focused on the highest priority work and consistently delivers the releasable code.
+This keeps the development team always focused on the highest priority work and consistently delivers releasable code.
 Remember to hire a great IT project manager for your project.